jcamarao/XIVOrchestrion/README.md

 XIVOrchestrion works by utilizing the browsers local storage by using `browser.storage.local` to keep track of states with listeners running in the background to keep things updated without needing the extension UI open.
-It also uses AWS CloudFront and S3 as the method of audio distribution to quickly load the themes regardless of where the user is located globally.
+To easily load/play/pause the audio, I used [Howler.js](https://howlerjs.com/).
+For audio distribution, XIVOrchestrion uses AWS CloudFront and S3 to quickly load the music regardless of where the user is located globally.

 # Disclaimer
 This is a passion project and is not affiliated with Square Enix.
 I do **NOT** own the audio.